tpersp/EchoMosaic/README.md

-# EchoView Dashboard
+# EchoMosaic

-EchoView Dashboard is a web‑based control panel and viewer for one or more EchoView receivers.
+EchoMosaic is a web‑based control panel and viewer for one or more EchoMosaic receivers.
 It provides a simple way to configure up to four independent streams, each of which can display images from a folder or play a live stream from a service such as YouTube or Twitch.
 The application is built with Flask and uses Socket.IO to update the